Finite coproducts, coregularity and coexactness for profinite interior algebras: Coexactness

-Applying the previous result, we can prove that Barr exactness excludes a lot of configurations. \proposition Consider a normal modal logic $L$ with the finite model property.
-If $L\KFr_\lf$ is Barr exact, then it cannot contain any of the following Kripke frames: $[4]$, $\fork{2}$, $C_3$, $(C_2)^+$ and $(C_3)^-$. \endproposition \proof We apply Corollary~\ref{cor:rel}.
-As an example, assume that $U = [4] \in L\KFr_\lf$.
-Consider $W = [3]$ (it belongs to $L\KFr_\lf$, too) and the pair of parallel p-morphisms $g_0, g_1 \colon U \longrightarrow W$ in $L\KFr_\lf$, as depicted below
+Applying the previous result, we can prove that Barr exactness excludes a lot of configurations. \proposition Let $L$ be a normal modal logic with the finite model property.
+If $L\KFr_\lf$ is Barr exact, then it cannot contain any of the following Kripke frames: